Date June 8, 2023 | Brooke Loeffler

 - Calibration of equipment (make sure your equipment is spreading correctly)

 - Responsible use of granular deicers (avoid over-using deicers to protect infrastructure and the environment)

 These best practices result in more efficient, cost effective, and environmentally responsible winter road maintenance.
-Click here to learn more about how Ice Slicer has helped communities across the continent, restore their winter roads to safe and driveable conditions.
+Ice Slicer® is committed to helping communities across the continent restore their winter roads to safe and driveable conditions.